stefandoorn/sylius-google-tag-manager-enhanced-ecommerce-plugin/README.md

 defaults to the category name with a string prefix ('Category List').
 Feel free to set your own naming in `window.productListType` after the default is set.

+Because Sylius doesn't fire the `sylius.<resource>.index` yet (https://github.com/Sylius/Sylius/issues/7305), make sure to listen in GTM on the event
+'productImpressions' to get your data registered (use event action = 'impression' in GTM config).

 ### Product clicks

 To make this work, make sure to install the assets so the JS file will get loaded.
 Next to this, perform the following steps: